HeatingSave Takes Full Control over Complex Heating System at The Coplow Centre

 “We’ve spent close to a year looking for a Building Energy Management System that would perfectly fit our specific requirements.
 Not until HeatingSave have we been able to find a system that was a perfect fit for the size of our building, could control our rather complex heating setup, and, last but certainly not least, delivered an exceptional value for money” said Simon.

-The HeatingSave Building Energy Management System was commissioned in August 2015 and has a few special modifications designed to help The Coplow Centre make the most of their heating system.
+The HeatingSave Building Energy Management System was commissioned a few years ago and has a few special modifications designed to help The Coplow Centre make the most of their heating system.

 First and foremost, the System includes the HeatingSave destratification fans, designed to overcome thermal stratification of the air in buildings with a roof apex of 5 metres or more.
 The fans work by mixing the air steadily, creating a uniform temperature throughout the space.
 The fan speed is determined by a mathematical algorithm that compares the temperature at the top of the space with that at floor level.
 This algorithm is further modified depending upon the outside temperature, as in summer users might want the fans to run on hot days although there might not be a stratified effect.
 Some simple user-friendly parameters allow the customers to trim the algorithm to suit their particular needs.